 - More Things to Do in Pai

-- Best Accommodation in Pai
+- Where to Stay in Pai

 - Where to go After Pai

-Map of Things to do in Pai
+Travel Map of The Things to do in Pai

 Here's a quick map to reference all of the locations for the stops and attractions listed in this blog.

 Travel Hack: Click on the map above and it will load on your Google Maps app.
 You can save it by clicking the grey star at the top, which will add it to "Your Places" on your Google Maps account.
 This way, you have a handy digital app on the go with all the Pai attractions pinned– just refer back to this article (or bookmark it) for the explanations!

 Top 10 Things to Do in Pai Thailand For Free

 There are plenty of things to do in Pai, and even the activities that do cost money are cheap.
 However, here are my Top 10 things to do in Pai if you don't want to spend a cent.